thachnguyen/duesselpore/manual.md

 $ type \path\to\fastq\files\*.fastq> \your\new\location\output.fastq
 ```
 #### 2.2.3.
 Setup running parameter:
 First, select one group among your groups as the reference group.
-Select gene (transcriptome) counting method, then select the differential expression algorithm which you want to analyse.
+Select the gene (transcriptome) counting method, then select the differential expression algorithm you want to analyze.
-Setting up other parameter of analysis function.
-There are some optional parameters e.g. ReadCountMinThreshold, Logfold, adjPValueThreshold.
+To run the analysis, we have to set up other parameters of the analysis function.
+There are some optional parameters, e.g., ReadCountMinThreshold, Logfold change threshold, adjPValueThreshold.
 Submit and wait for the result.
-Advance user can customized the RNA.R code to develop a new workflow.
+Advanced users can customize the RNA.R code to develop a new workflow.

 #### 2.2.4.
 Get the results:
-After computation completed, all the result are downloaded from browser.
-We export the interactive html file for some plots.
+After the computation is completed, all the results are downloaded from the browser.
+We export the interactive Html file for some plots.
+Offline analysis can be continued on the Linux virtual machine directory.
+Experienced users can continue the further analysis by editing the R script.
+NGS data is high volume, therefore we recommend erasing the data on the virtual machine regularly.